 Seven tips for selling health insurance to SMB clients

-1. Shift from salesperson to consultant
+1. Shift from consultant to educator

-Given how new SMBs are to health benefits, they’ll look to you as a valuable educational resource, not just as a salesperson.
+When talking with owners of small and midsize businesses, it's important to remember that many of them are offering health benefits for the first time.
+They'll look to you as a valuable educational resource, not just as a salesperson.
 You should become their go-to person for changes in health reform, reporting, compliance, and other best practices.

 2. Understand the SMB’s unique challenges